 Cravings can be caused by many different factors, such as:

 Physical hunger.
 When we’re hungry, we start to crave food as a signal to meet that biological need.
 When we allow ourselves to get overly hungry, those cravings can feel especially strong and specific.
 Often when our bodies know they need energy fast, we experience overwhelming cravings for carbs and sugar.
 That’s because our bodies know they can break those down quickly to get the needed energy faster.

 Specific nutrient needs.
 When we are lacking something in our diet, such as sodium, Vitamin C, etc., our body may try to tell us by sending out cravings for foods that contain those nutrients.

 Environmental cues.
-Many different things in our environments can trigger cravings, such as seeing an advertisement for a restaurant or specific food or smelling the aroma of a dish you like while walking on the street.
+Many different things in our environments can trigger cravings, such as smelling the aroma of a dish you like while walking on the street or seeing an advertisement for a restaurant or specific food.
 We might also associate certain foods with different seasons or events, which can lead to cravings at those times.

 Habits.
 Humans are creatures of habit, and our bodies respond strongly to those habits.
 For example, if you always eat a bowl of ice cream after dinner, your body will come to crave and expect that bowl of ice cream after dinner.

 A non-food need.
 Many of us have learned to meet our emotional needs with food over the course of our lives.
 Emotional eating isn’t always a bad thing, but it can become detrimental when it’s the only coping mechanism you have.
 When a person is lacking other tools for dealing with their emotional needs, intense emotions can trigger cravings for certain foods.